viljamivuorre/Y86-fibonacci/README.md

 # Y86-fibonacci
-The goal of the project was to translate this sequence of code to y86-64 assembly and optimize it.
+The goal of this school project was to translate this sequence of code to y86-64 assembly and optimize it.

 bool isPerfectSquare(int x) {
     int s = sqrt(x);